nftchance/plug-types/README.md

 >
 > You can find a few functional examples in the tests of this repository and `emporium-lib` if you are curious of a more in-depth process of verification.

-By default, when you providing your own types they will be loaded alongside the core `emporium` framework types so that you can make your protocol intent-based without any additional work (yes really, no additional work -- it's pretty cool, right?)
+By default, when you providing your own types they will be loaded alongside the core `emporium` framework types so that you can make your protocol intent-based without any work beyond the normal scope (yes, really, no additional work -- it's pretty cool, right?)

 To illustrate this, let's look at a quick example where we are signing `Mail` messages from one party to another.